RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 ##Challenge: Improve this game! {.challenge}
 Now that you've made the basic game, see what you can do to improve it.
 Here are some ideas, but feel free to use your own ideas too.

-+ Change the numbers in your code, to make the snowball move faster, higher or further;
++ Change the numbers in your code to make the snowball move faster, higher or further;
 + Change the graphics;
 + Add music and sound effects;
 + Change sprite costumes when the target is hit;